f2xiao/learn-docker/README.md

 ### images
 read-only template with instructions for creating a Docker container

+it contains everything needed to run an application, such as all dependencies, source code, configurations, scripts and binaries

+to create an image, we need either a Dockerfile or docker-compose.yml

 ### container
 a runnable instance of an image

+it's a process that's isolated from other processes on the host computer, it uses an isolated filesystem

+filesystem: provided by a container image

 ## Create and share a Docker app